JeanPhilippeKernel/RendererEngine/README.md

 ## Usage
-If you want to use Z-Engine in your application, you will need to include the **Z_Engine.lib** library and the **#include <ZEngine.h>** and  **#include <EntryPoint.h>** header in your code then create an engine's instance and a main layer
+If you want to use ZEngine in your application, you will need to include the **zEngine.lib** library and the **#include <ZEngine.h>** and  **#include <EntryPoint.h>** header in your code then create an engine's instance and a main layer